-All IFQ program accounts were contacted by mail and/or phone by January 2012 to verify citizenship or residency status, a requirement to hold shares.
-In addition, NMFS began posting the IFQ accounts with an initial indicator on the IFQ program website in 2012.7 This website has since been updated to also include the amount of shares held by each account.
+All IFQ program accounts were contacted by mail and/or phone in January 2012 to verify citizenship or residency status, a requirement to hold shares.
+In addition, NMFS began posting the IFQ accounts with an initial indicator (which denotes inactivated accounts) on the IFQ program website in 2012.
+This website has since been updated to also include the amount of shares held by each account.
 The number and amount of shares held in inactivated IFQ accounts has continued to decrease as the shareholder activated their account and either transferred the shares to other program participants or used the shares and associated allocation themselves.
-Table 2.1.1 provides the number of accounts and amount of shares held in inactivated accounts for both IFQ programs and share category, as of April 20, 2016.
+Table 2.2.1 provides the number of accounts and amount of shares held in inactivated accounts for both IFQ programs and share category, as of April 20, 2016.
 For all share categories, the amount of shares held in inactivated accounts is less than 1% of the respective commercial ACL.

-7http://sero.nmfs.noaa.gov/operations management information services/constituency services branch/freedom of information_act/common_foia/IFQShareholders.htm for the 2016 commercial ACL, by share category for each IFQ program.
+&lt;sup>7http://sero.nmfs.noaa.gov/operations management information services/constituency services branch/freedom of information\act/common\foia/IFQShareholders.htm for the 2016 commercial ACL, by share category for each IFQ program.